Kenshin9977/MusighScraper/README.md

 Get every file from musigh.com

 ## Usage
 Just extract the archive from the [latest release](https://github.com/Kenshin9977/MusighScraper/releases/latest) then run  MusighScraper.exe.
-Everything is downloaded to your default download folder.
+Everything is downloaded to your default download folder within the folder musigh.